-Information on positions in other companies: Chairman of the Board of Apranga SIA; Chairman of the Board of Apranga OU; Member of the Board of UAB "Apranga LT UAB; Member of the Board of SIA "Apranga LV SIA.
-Member of the Board of SIA "Apranga BPB LV SIA; Member of the Board of SIA "Apranga PLV SIA; Member of the Board of SIA "Apranga SLV SIA; Member of the Board of SIA "Apranga SLV SIA; Member of the Board of SIA "Apranga MLV SIA; Member of the Board of OÜ "Apranga BEE OU; Member of the Board of OÜ "Apranga PB Trade OU; Member of the Board of OÜ "Apranga ST Retail OU.
+Information on positions in other companies: Chairman of the Board of Apranga SIA; Chairman of the Board of Apranga OU; Member of the Board of Apranga LT UAB; Member of the Board of Apranga LV SIA.
+Member of the Board of Apranga BPB LV SIA; Member of the Board of Apranga PLV SIA; Member of the Board of Apranga SLV SIA; Member of the Board of Apranga MLV SIA; Member of the Board of Apranga MLV SIA; Member of the Board of Apranga Estonia OU; Member of the Board of Apranga BEE OU; Member of the Board of Apranga ST Retail OU; Member of the Board of Apranga MDE OU.